tez-capital/docs.tez.capital_content/en/tezwatch/tutorials/monitoring-transactions.md

 - Transfers in/out in amounts greater than X but less than Y
 - Notify when balance falls below X

 > If you want to remain anonymous, you can create a new Discord account and join our Discord server using that account.
-Then you can DM the TezWatch bot from that account and what with it in private.
+Then you can DM the TezWatch bot from that account and chat with it in private.

 To get all "sources" and "events" use the `/events` command